“Redundancy” is a term you will hear a lot in any survival preparedness discussion, but it’s a good consideration for backpacking and camping as well.

-On Gerber, this fire starter retails for $17, but you can find it new on Amazon for just $10 (check this listing for the latest live prices).
+On Gerber, this fire starter retails for $17, but you can find it new on Amazon for just $10.
 At that price, with its sturdy build, it’s hard to find a tempting competitor.
 That said, at the end of the day, all you need is a piece of magnesium flint and something to strike it with (e.g. a knife).

-A simple flint rod can be found online for $2 (check this listing for the latest live prices).
+A simple flint rod can be found online for $2.
 The advantage with the Bear Grylls model, in addition to the solid brand name behind it, is the peace of mind its reliable, all-in-one design offers.
-You’ll never need to worry about it getting wet, losing your knife or stuck in a rainy environment without kindling.
+You’ll never need to worry about it getting wet, losing your knife, or stuck in a rainy environment without kindling.